dsv-su/gdpr-portal/readme.md

 * Clone the repository

-* Move into the directory
+* Move into the directory.
+Move into the `/systemconfig folder.

-* Install the dependencies. `composer install`

-* Make sure that .env file is present (copy .env.example to .env).

-* Make sure that `/systemconfig/gdpr.ini` file is present and configured with the configuration details for the server and your requirements (copy gdpr.ini.example to .ini and fill in with your data)
+* Make sure that `/systemconfig/gdpr.ini` file is present and configured with the configuration details for your requirements and for the server (copy gdpr.ini.example to .ini and fill in with your data)

         [global]
-        case_start_id=2020-1                    # The starting case id (year-id) case_ttl=30                             # Time to live for a case - not yet implemented authorization_parameter=entitlement     # The authorization parameter
+        app_env=production                      ; Make sure this is set to production NOTE!
+For developing enviroment the settings should be set to: app_env=local and app_debug=true. app_debug=false                         ; Make sure this is set to false for production enviroments app_url=http://localhost                ; Set this to your domain case_start_id=2020-1                    ; The starting case id (year-id) case_ttl=30                             ; Time to live for a case - not yet implemented authorization_parameter=entitlement     ; The authorization parameter
-        authorization=                          # Authorization entitlements
+        authorization=                          ; Authorization entitlements
-        login_route=/login                      # The SSO login route for your application (Server) plugin_tries=3                          # Number of tries a plugin tries to contact a system before reporting error plugin_request_timeout=7200             # Timeout before a plugin reports error registrator=ryan@dsv.su.se              # Email address of registrar (change to your institution)
+        login_route=/login                      ; The SSO login route for your application (Server) plugin_tries=3                          ; Number of tries a plugin tries to contact a system before reporting error plugin_request_timeout=7200             ; Timeout before a plugin reports error registrator=registrator@dsv.su.se       ; Email address of registrar (change to your institution)

         [database]
-        db=mysql                                # Here you can specify which database you use: mysql, sqlite, pgsql, sqlsrv or redis db_host=127.0.0.1
+        db=mysql                                ; Here you can specify which database you use: mysql, sqlite, pgsql, sqlsrv or redis db_host=127.0.0.1                       ; DB host address
-        db_port=3306
+        db_port=3306                            ; DB port
-        db_database=
+        db_database=                            ; Database used
-        db_username=
+        db_username=                            ; DB user
-        db_password=
+        db_password=                            ; secret

-        [oauth]                         # Toker is the default access tokens system client_id =
+        [oauth]                                 ; Toker is the default access tokens system client_id =                             ; The id given to your system client_secret =                         ; Secret
-        client_secret =
-        auth_url =
+        auth_url =                              ; The toker auth url
-        base_uri =
+        base_uri =                              ; The toker base uri
-        redirect_uri =
+        redirect_uri =                          ; The Toker redirect uri

+* Once the global settings are entered you can install the dependencies. `composer install`

+* Make sure that .env file is present (copy .env.example to .env).

 * Either create application key manually or do that with a command `php artisan key:generate`

-* In the `.env` file, make sure that APP_ENV=production and APP_DEBUG=false for production environments (Default setting. this should prevent unneeded error detailed data exposure).
-NOTE!
-For developing enviroment the settings should be set to: APP_ENV=local and APP_DEBUG=true.

-* In the `.env` file, change the APP_URL= parameter to your server domain-address.

-* The redirect URL addresses are in the form BASE-URL/PLUGIN-name/callback if you need to define a callback

 * If you need to change the email configuration.
 Open the config/mail.php file and set the needed values within the from element